o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/running.md

 4. Run the server using `MultiplayerSample.ServerLauncher.exe --console-command-file=launch_server.cfg`
 5. Run the client using `MultiplayerSample.ClientLauncher.exe --console-command-file=launch_client.cfg`

 It is necessary to run the Server first so the Client has a host to connect to.

-These can be run either from command line in your build directory or by setting command line arguments in your preferred execution method.
+The commands above can be run either from command line in your build directory or by setting command line arguments in your preferred execution method.